TreacherousDev/Silicon/README.md

 **Game crashes when using Silicon:**
 - Ensure you're using the latest version of Silicon
 - Silicon may be out of date after the game updates.
 Contact the developer for a new patch
+---

 ## Frequently Asked Questions

 **Q: Is Silicon detectable by Cubic Castles anti-cheat systems?**
 A: Silicon only modifies client side camera-related memory and doesn't send additional packets to the server that can be used to detect modified gameplay.
 However, use any third-party tool at your own risk.

 **Q: Why does my character stop moving when Freecam is enabled?**
 A: By design, Silicon disables character movement when Freecam is active to prevent control conflicts.
 This is normal behavior.

-**Q: Can I use Silicon for streaming or recording videos?**
-A: Yes!
-Silicon is designed with content creation in mind and works perfectly with OBS and other recording software.

 **Q: Will Silicon work with future updates of Cubic Castles?**
 A: Game updates might require Silicon updates if they change how the camera system works.
 Check for new Silicon releases after major game updates, or contact the developer if none are available.
+---
 ## Contact
 - @treacherousdev on Discord
 - GitHub issues page for any bugs or suggestions